AndyHunt66/crossword_tools/README.md

 Current capabilities:
 - `java uk.me.andrewhunt.crossword.Main index ./index_directory ./words.txt`
+- `java uk.me.andrewhunt.crossword.Main index ./index_directory ./words.txt append`

 Create a new index from the words file, in the specified directory

 Words.txt is one alpha-only word per line.
 The current one I use is from https://github.com/dwyl/english-words/blob/master/words_alpha.txt

+If `append` is added, words.txt will be added to the index, otherwise a new index is created, overwriting what was there before.

 - `java uk.me.andrewhunt.crossword.Main search ./index_directory search_term`